rabbitmq/rabbitmq-website/blog/2023-03-02-quorum-queues-migration/index.md

 7. Policies that apply federation rules to exchanges need to be removed for the period of the migration, to avoid duplicate messages.
-8. Add `x-queue-type` declarations back for all quorum queues.
-If you follow the advice that clients should declare their queues before starting consumption, DeclareQueue invocations after the first one will fail with `Exception (406) Reason: "PRECONDITION_FAILED - inequivalent arg 'x-queue-type' for queue '$QUEUE_NAME' in vhost '$VHOST': received none but current is the value 'quorum' of type 'longstr'"`
+8. Add `x-queue-type` declarations back for all quorum queues where necessary, or set the default queue type node-wide using `default_queue_type`, a `rabbitmq.conf` setting that is available [in RabbitMQ `3.13.3`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.13.3) and later versions

 Now the modified schema can be loaded into the new virtual host from